fiatjaf/noflux-website/content/docs/rules.md

     <dd>
 </dl>

-Miniflux includes a set of [predefined rules](https://github.com/miniflux/v2/blob/main/internal/reader/rewrite/rules.go) for some websites, but you could define your own rules.
+Noflux includes a set of [predefined rules](https://github.com/fiatjaf/noflux/blob/main/internal/reader/rewrite/rules.go) for some websites, but you could define your own rules.

 On the feed edit page, enter your custom rules in the field "Rewrite Rules" like this: